CodeDevG/Snake_Game/README.md

 We have 3 files and 2 sounds:

-:dart: 1)First File: The first file is "Snake_main" which contains the main method to starts the game.
+:dart: 1)First File: The first file is "Snake_Main" which contains the main method to starts the game.
                      In this file we have an istance of "Game_Window" class...it contains all methods to open the game frame.